sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

     <img src="images/in_progress_build.png">

-4. After build completes, you will see the build summary.
+4. The build will generate and push the image to ACR.
+After build completes, you will see the build summary.

     <img src="images/build_summary.png">